OPINION – nothing in here should be taken as advice from the author.

 One NET centre in USA has published very detailed surgical statistics indicating that surgical cytoreduction in NET patients has low morbidity and mortality rates and results in prolonged survival.
 Their conclusion went on to say “We believe that surgical cytoreduction should play a major role in the care of patients with NETs”.
 You can read the extract from this document by clicking here.
 Authors: Woltering et al.

-Was Steve Jobs a smart guy who made a stupid decision when it came to his health?
+Steve Jobs was a smart guy but did he make a stupid decision when it came to his health?
 It might seem so, from the broad outlines of what he did in 2003 when a CT scan and other tests found a cancerous tumour in his pancreas.
 Doctors urged him to have an operation to remove the tumour, but Mr. Jobs put it off and instead tried a vegan diet, juices, herbs, acupuncture and other alternative remedies.
 Nine months later, the Neuroendocrine Tumour had grown.
 Only then did he agree to surgery, during which his doctors found the cancer had spread to his liver.
 The rest is summarised in my article Steve Jobs.
+Just to emphasise this is one very famous example of a case where earlier surgery may have benefited a patient but it still may not apply to you or any other patient you know.

 This is a difficult subject and no one size fits all.
 Treatment for NETs can be very individual including surgery.
 I guess you need to be comfortable with your team.
 I was lucky, in that I lived close to a NET Centre.
 I was referred to their surgical team once my staging and grading were complete and I was stabilised on somatostatin analogues (carcinoid syndrome under control).
 I realise it’s difficult for many but I always say to people who make contact, it’s best if you can be seen by a NET centre or an experienced NET specialist – at least be guided by one if not possible or practical.
 Personally, I think the surgeon’s experience in dealing with NETs is really important.
 But even experienced NET centres/specialists have to make tough calls.